 In 2012/13 season Max progressed from a successful career in the junior ranks of Australian speedway to the senior level.

 In his first attempt, Max won the 2013 Australian Under 21 Solo Speedway Championship at just 16 years of age and backed this up by retaining the coveted title in 2014 and again in 2015.
 In 2017 Max again won the Title becoming one of 3 Australians to have achieved the Title on 4 occasions.

 Max commenced his professional speedway career in 2013 when he signed a UK Premier League contract with the Edinburgh Monarchs where he stayed for 2 years before progressing to the Elite League level with the Belle Vue Aces.
 Max went on to race in the Danish League and Division 1 in Poland before progressing to the top level of racing in the Elite League in Sweden and the Polish PGE Ekstraliga where he was voted Discovery of the Season in his first year.
-At just 22 years of age Max has accumulated some very impressive results which culminated in winning the Under 21 World Championship in 2016 and the Australian Senior Solo Championship in 2019.
+At just 23 years of age Max has accumulated some very impressive results which culminated in winning the Under 21 World Championship in 2016 and the Australian Senior Solo Championship in 2019 and 2020.
 Max made his Speedway GP debut in 2017 when he was named as third reserve and appeared in his first SGP Semi Final after finishing top scorer in the Hallstevik GP in Sweden in 2019 as 2nd reserve.
 Max will become a full time SGP rider in 2020 after progressing through the SGP Challenge Final in 2019.